aquasecurity/tracee/docs/docs/events/builtin/man/containers/container_create.md

 The event leverages the `cgroup_mkdir` event and examines metadata within `cgroupfs` subdirectories to determine if a new directory corresponds to a freshly instantiated container, gathering detailed information about the container including runtime, image details, and pod data.

-This event is useful for:

-- **Security monitoring**: Detecting unexpected or malicious container creation
-- **Compliance audits**: Ensuring only approved container images are used
-- **Performance monitoring**: Identifying resource-intensive containers

 ## EVENT SETS

 **none**